netboxlabs/netbox-proxmox-automation/README.md

   5. You have converted a cloud-init image to a Proxmox virtual machine template
   6. Your Promox virtual machine template(s) has/have qemu-guest-agent installed, and that qemu-guest-agent has been enabled via cloud-init
   7. You have access to the NetBox and Proxmox APIs (via API tokens, respectively)
+  8. Your Proxmox API token and its underlying privileges can both manage VMs and storage (query, create, delete, etc)
-  8. You have installed the netbox-dns plugin in your NetBox instance (OPTIONAL)
+  9. You have installed the netbox-dns plugin in your NetBox instance (OPTIONAL)
-  9. You are running bind9 as your DNS server and have "admin" rights to make DNS changes (OPTIONAL)
+  10. You are running bind9 as your DNS server and have "admin" rights to make DNS changes (OPTIONAL)
-  10. You are able to run Ansible with elevated privileges (i.e. root, OPTIONAL, for DNS changes)
+  11. You are able to run Ansible with elevated privileges (i.e. root, OPTIONAL, for DNS changes)

 ## What this implementation *is not*